Kotlin/dokka/examples/gradle/dokka-versioning-multimodule-example/README.md

 This example demonstrates configuration of Dokka's [versioning plugin](../../../plugins/versioning), which allows readers to navigate through different versions of your API reference documentation.

-The example contains some code that exists only in current documentation version `1.0` and that you cannot find in the previous version `0.9`, which is located in [previousDocVersions](previousDocVersions) directory.
+The example contains some code that exists only in the current documentation version `1.0`.
+You will not see this code in the previous version `0.9`, which is located in the [previousDocVersions](previousDocVersions) directory.

 ___